rasmodev/Sepsis-Classification-ML-Project-with-FastAPI-Deployment/README.md

 I began by understanding the problem domain, which involved predicting sepsis in ICU patients.
 I defined the project goals and objectives, such as early sepsis detection, which can save lives.

-Data Understanding:
+## Data Understanding:

-I collected the dataset from Kaggle, which included various patient attributes and sepsis labels.
+I collected the test and train datasets from Kaggle, which included various patient attributes.
+The train dataset had, sepsis, the target variable, while the test did not have the target variable since this dataset is what I later used to predict sepsis.
-I examined the dataset to get insights into its structure and quality.
+I conducted an extensive Exploratory Data Analysis (EDA) to get insights into the structure and quality of the dataset.

-Data Preparation:
+## Data Preparation:

 I preprocessed the data by handling missing values and performing data cleaning.
 I encoded categorical variables as needed for modeling.
 I conducted feature engineering to select relevant features and prepare them for modeling.

-Modeling:
+## Modeling:

 I chose an appropriate machine learning algorithm for binary classification.
 I split the data into training and testing sets.